Graduate Advisement-Current Students

 Regular advising will ensure steady progress towards completion

-The current DGSE graduate handbook will be provided electronically to all new students.
-Significant changes are being implemented or considered for the 2016/2017 academic year with regard to seminar credit and the PhD comprehensive exam.
+The current DGSE graduate handbook will be provided electronically to all new student and is linked here.
 Students should work closely with their advisor to assure they are meeting Departmental requirements.
 General guidelines are provided here and in case of any discrepancy the graduate handbook is the ultimate authority on requirements.

 Required Course Work